drekka/Voodoo/README.md

 With response bodies that effective return text (JSON, YAML, text) the results are passed to a [mustache engine](https://hummingbird-project.github.io/hummingbird/current/hummingbird-mustache/mustache-syntax.html) before the response is returned.
 Mustache is a simple logic less templating system for injecting values into text.

-When processing the text for mustache tags, Simulcra assembles a variety of data to pass to it for injection:
+When processing the text for mustache tags, Simulacra assembles a variety of data to pass to it for injection:

 * `mockServer` - The base URL of the server as sourced from the incoming request.
-So if the incoming request `Host` header specifies that you app had to call `192.168.0.4:8080` to reference Simulcra through a Docker container or something like that.
+So if the incoming request `Host` header specifies that you app had to call `192.168.0.4:8080` to reference Simulacra through a Docker container or something like that.
 Then this will be set as the `mockServer` value in the template data so it can be injected into response data containing server URLs.
 For example, URLS that reference image files.

 * All the data currently residing in the cache.